Skip to content

 mise run build fails with ec2:DescribeAvailabilityZones errorAWS credentials missing or insufficient for CDK synthSet AWS_PROFILE or configure credentials with at least EC2 read access

-CDK deploy prompts for approval and hangsNon-interactive terminal (CI/CD, scripts)Pass --require-approval never to cdk deploy or use an interactive terminal
+CDK deploy prompts for approval and hangsNon-interactive terminal (CI/CD, scripts)Pass --require-approval never to cdk deploy (Step 3 uses it) or use an interactive terminal

 put-secret-value returns double-dot endpointREGION variable is emptySet REGION=us-east-1 (or your actual region) before running the command